ycheng5948/Maya_rename_tool/README.md

 - **Rename**<br/>
-  Specify a certain name and decide how the elements should be sorted in
+  Specify a certain name and decide how the elements should be sorted in If more than one element is selected but an order isn't selected (the `-` option from the dropdown menu), the new names would follow Maya's default order system
   > `Numeric_0` order would add the number `0` at the end of the first selected element, while `Numeric_1` begins with `1`<br/>
   > `Alphabetic` is a two-letter-based system that would run from `A` to `Z` and continue with `AA`, `AB`, `AC`, ... `ZZ`<br/>
   >> ***Consider a different way of labeling if you have more than `676`(26^2) elements selected**